roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Sandboxed-Container management/Create a security sandbox cluster/Create a dedicated Kubernetes cluster that supports sandboxed containers.md

 A node name consists of a prefix, an IP substring, and a suffix.

-        -   Both the prefix and suffix can contain one or more parts that are separated with periods \(**.**\).These parts can contain lowercase letters, digits, and hyphens \(-\), and must start and end with a lowercase letter or digit.
+        -   Both the prefix and suffix can contain one or more parts that are separated by periods \(**.**\).These parts can contain lowercase letters, digits, and hyphens \(-\), and must start and end with a lowercase letter or digit.
         -   The IP substring length specifies the number of digits to be truncated from the end of the returned node IP address.
 Valid values: 5 to 12.
 For example, if the node IP address is 192.1xx.x.xx, the prefix is aliyun.com, the IP substring length is 5, and the suffix is test, the node name will be aliyun.com00055test. |
         |**Node Port Range**|Set the node port range.|